Gang of Amazons

 The Gang of Amazons (Банда «амазонок») is a family of serial killers from Stavropol, Russia, who committed a series of murders and robberies over a span of six years.
 Inessa Tarverdiyeva along with her husband Roman Podkopaev, 35, and two daughters Viktoria, 25, and Anastasiya, 13, began their murder spree in 2007, but some accounts detail offences as far back as 1998.
 Their spree lasted until their apprehension in 2013.

 Origin of name

-The family was only dubbed the Gang of Amazons after the media discovered that a knife engraved with "My Favorite Amazon" was found not too far from the Chudakov crime scene.
+The family was only dubbed the Gang of Amazons after the media discovered that a knife engraved with "My Favorite Amazon" was found not too far from the crime scene.
 The local media assumed that this was Inessa's knife, however, according to Igor Berezin, Deputy Head of the Investigation Department of Russia's Investigation Committee for Rostov Oblast, the knife belonged to a girl who had no affiliation with the gang or their crimes.
 The family has never used this name when referencing themselves.